-- superior performance, with our technology having the ability to generate up to 35% more power using the same area of conventional solar cell; - superior energy yield per rated watt of power of up to 8% annually compared with conventional panels; - superior reliability, which results in the industry's lowest degradation rate and up to 55% more energy in any given amount of roof space over the first 25 years of a system's operation as compared to conventional panels; - solar systems that are designed to generate electricity over a system life typically exceeding 25 years and backed by a combined product and power warranty covering the same period; and - superior aesthetics, with our uniformly black surface design that eliminates highly visible reflective grid lines and metal interconnection ribbons.
+- superior performance, with our technology having the ability to generate up to 45% more power using the same area of conventional solar cell; - superior energy yield per rated watt of power of up to 8% annually compared with conventional panels; - superior reliability, which results in the industry's lowest degradation rate and up to 60% more energy in any given amount of roof space over the first 25 years of a system's operation; - solar systems that are designed to generate electricity over a system life typically exceeding 25 years and backed by a combined product and power warranty covering the same period; and - superior aesthetics, with our uniformly black surface design that eliminates highly visible reflective grid lines and metal interconnection ribbons.

-For the Performance Line, our technological advantage is the result of a solar cell-shingling manufacturing process that enables our panels to deliver more electricity, have higher reliability and greater resilience to environmental effects as compared with the products of our competitors.
+For the Performance Line, our technological advantage is the result of a solar cell-shingling manufacturing process that enables our panels to deliver more electricity, have higher reliability and greater resilience to environmental effects.
 We believe that our technology allows us to deliver:

-- high efficiency (20%) panels at a competitive price, utilizing conventional passivated emitter and rear cell ("PERC") solar cells; - superior reliability, which results in the industry's lowest degradation rate and up to 25% more energy in any given amount of roof space over the first 25 years of a system's operation as compared to conventional panels; and patented string design which enhances energy yield, limits power loss due to shading and dirt build-up, enables closer row spacing and reduces installation cost.
+- high efficiency (20%) panels at a competitive price, utilizing conventional passivated emitter and rear cell (PERC) solar cells; - superior reliability, which results in the industry's lowest degradation rate and up to 60% more energy in any given amount of roof space over the first 25 years of a system's operation; and - patented string design which enhances energy yield, limits power loss due to shading and dirt build-up, enables closer row spacing and reduces installation cost.